Find Great Homeschool Courses Kindergarten to Grade 6

 For younger preschoolers, there is Horizons Preschool for Threes.
 This complete set comes with one Student Workbook, a Workbook Companion, a Teacher’s Guide, and an illustrated Bible Story Reader at an affordable price.
 For the Bible, you can choose the scripture of your choice—KJV, NKJV, or NIV.

 There are many Homeschool Kindergarten Curriculum choices available.
 Most of the major homeschool curriculum publishers have kindergarten programs.

-For handwriting practice you can purchase an inexpensive consumable handwriting book or you can have your child copy words from the reader, the Bible, or other book you choose.
+For handwriting practice, you can purchase an inexpensive consumable handwriting book or you can have your child copy words from the reader, the Bible, or other books you choose.
 Or you can simply write words for your child to copy.
 It is nice to have some half dot lined paper.
 The 3/8″ to 1/2″ size is best for little hands.
 Think about it.
 Do you want to write letters two or three inches high?
 This is about the same size ratio to your hand as those 1″ lines are to a little person’s hand.
 Wal-Mart has some inexpensive tablets for this.